jacquie0583/kickstarter-analysis/Written_Report_Template.md

 ### Recommendations
 The data supports your idea for a theater campaign, but it does have a drop off curve of success so possibly combining theater and music campaign might provide consist of flow of money.
 June looks like an opportunistic time to have Foresight at the theater.
 Finally, a meeting might be to discuss the importance of setting realistic goals.
 ### Challenges and Difficulties Encountered
 A challenge was trying not to look at the other options available, like a different play or a different subcategory.
 Would have been nice to offer the client other ways of carrying out the campaign.
+Included in the report, a suggestion of incorporating a component of music into the campaign was introduced.

 Technically, the hardest part was creating the Outcome based on Goal’s sheet.
 The complexity of the formulas was increasing.
+I made many alterations and corrected formulas thus perservering through the project.

-## Results
+# Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?
 Outcomes reached a peak in the Month of May and then decreased from there with a slight rise in October.
 Suggestion would be to run the campaign in May.